 Coming This Fall … the 12th BLUE RIDGE PRIDE Pageant!

 Welcome to the Blue Ridge Pride Pageant page.
 For over a decade the drag artists of the Blue Ridge Mountains have come together to compete for the title of Miss Blue Ridge Pride.
-In 2012 a King pageant was held but in 2018 the event reached its current incarnation when it was renamed the Blue Ridge Pride Pageant and opened to all forms of drag artists.
+The pageant celebrates all forms of gender expression and identity and is open to all forms of drag artists.

 Our titleholders have been community servants, political activists, queer artists, inspirational speakers, role models for hard work, and so much more.
 We are excited to hold a competition where drag excellence that isn’t confined to a certain style or genre of artistic gender expression.